-macOS Image Capture Bug Can Fill Your Hard Drive With Empty Data - The Mac Observer
+macOS Image Capture Bug Fills Your Hard Drive With Empty Data - The Mac Observer

 Image Capture Bug

-When you connect an iPad or iPhone to your Mac and use Image Capture to transfer photos you took to the Mac, you’ll see an option to convert these images to Apple’s HEIC file format.
+When you connect an iPad or iPhone to your Mac and use Image Capture to transfer photos you took to the Mac, you’ll see an option to convert these images from Apple’s HEIC file format to JPEG.
 You can do this by unchecking the Keep Originals box.

 The images will be converted but it will also add 1.5 MB of empty data to each photo.
 By “empty” it means that when examined with a hex editor there will be many lines of zeroes added to the end of the file, as shown in the image below.